-Each week's homework will be made available on Blackboard starting Wednesday at noon and is due Thursday the following week (8 days later) at the start of precept.
-Solutions will also be available directly after precept through Blackboard.
-The homeworks will then be graded on a 5-point scale and returned to you within two weeks.
-No late homework will be accepted except in the case of a documented emergency.
+Each week's homework will be made available on Blackboard starting Wednesday at noon and is due on Blackboard Wednesday the following week (7.5 days later) at 11:59 pm.
+Please bring a printed copy to precept Thursday morning or put one in the Soc 504 box in the mail room.

+Solutions will also be available directly after lab through Blackboard.
+The homeworks will then be graded on a 50-point scale and returned to you within two weeks.